DMV.ORG is not affiliated with any government agency

 • The vehicle must have substantial defects affecting its use, safety, or value.

-• The vehicle must have undergone at least four repair attempts.
+• The vehicle must have undergone at least 4 attempts for repair.

-• The vehicle must be within the first two years of its original delivery date to the owner or within the first 24,000 miles on the odometer (whichever period ends first).
+• The vehicle must be within the first 2 years of its original delivery date to the owner or within the first 24,000 miles on the odometer (whichever period ends first).

 Filing a Complaint